 Cameroon international Aboubakar scored 16 league goals in a Lorient side that finished eighth in Ligue 1 last season, and the 22-year-old went on to feature in his country's dismal World Cup campaign in Brazil.

-Ahead of Hull's Europa League playoff first leg against Lokeren in Belgium on Thursday, Bruce admitted that the club is in preliminary talks with the forward, although no offer has yet been made.
+Ahead of Hull's Europa League play-off first leg against Lokeren in Belgium on Thursday, Bruce admitted that the club are in preliminary talks with the forward, although no offer has yet been made.